Discover the most useful essential oils for women- and why

 If you are peri-menopausal or going through menopause, peppermint just might become your best friend.
 It’s cooling action is pretty instant and can provide relief during hot flashes.
 It is also very effective for easing tummy upsets and other digestive problems.

-Safety: Peppermint is not super pregnancy friendly, and using it when nursing will likely dry up your milk supply.
+Safety: Peppermint is not super pregnancy friendly, (try spearmint instead) and using it when nursing will likely dry up your milk supply.
 Just FYI.

 Ginger (Zingiber officinale)

 Main uses for women include inhalation of ginger to combat nausea- either morning sickness or motion sickness.
 It can be used to manage pain, and also used for sore throat and/or sinus and respiratory issues.

 Safety: Ginger may be irritating to your skin, so use it topically highly diluted into a carrier oil.

 Historically clary sage is a “go-to” oil for women.
 It is used for headaches, anxiety, and anything relating to the reproductive system.
 It has even been used for hysteria (yikes!) and throat infections.
 This oil is covered in more detail in the Aromatherapy for Women online course.

 Safety: Clary sage is not pregnancy friendly, but may be used during late stages of labour.